IvanBioli/PCSC_Project/README.md

 cmake ..
 make
 ```
-5. One central executable should be present in the `build` folder with name `main.exe`.
+5. One central executable should be present in the `build` folder with name `main`.
-6. Two test executable should be present in the `build` folder with names `test_methods.exe`and `test_reader.exe`.
+6. Two test executable should be present in the `build` folder with names `test_methods`and `test_reader`.
 The first one tests the methods for eigevalues computation, the second one tests the `FileReader` class.
 7. To generate the documentation, move in the doc folder and lunch doxygen to generate the html webpage.
-To do this, run the command:
+To do this, from the run the command:
 ```
 cd ../doc
 doxygen Doxyfile